ZDPLI/GPAssistant/README.md

 ```

 Open the printed URL in your browser to chat with the assistant.
 You can change the maximum number of images processed from a video with the `MAX_NUM_IMAGES` environment variable.

+### Episodic memory and documents

+Uploaded PDF, DOCX or text files are parsed and stored in a local FAISS index (`memory.index`).
+The assistant retrieves the most relevant snippets for each question and combines them with optional web search results from DuckDuckGo.